 Osage Orange Flowers

 When planted, nursed, and pruned to keep them in line, Osage oranges produce a thorny, tangled thicket of tough and durable little trees that made a windbreak and hedgerow up to 20 feet high that was impenetrable by man and beast alike.
 It was cultivated so widely throughout the country during the 19th century that it is now found in all but ten of the lower 48 states.
-Botanists today can only speculate that its original habitat was limited to southwestern Arkansas, southeastern Oklahoma, and northern Texas.
+Botanists today can only spec-ulate that its original habitat was limited to southwest Arkansas, southeast Oklahoma, and north Texas.

-The proper noun is said to be a phonetic transliteration of the tribe's Indian name, Wazhazhe,6 via Canadian French traders into "Osage," from the Indian tribe of the same name.7 According to tribal legend, the origin of the tribe in the lowest of the four upper regions of the underworld resulted from the combination of two clans, the Tsishu, or peace people who lived on roots, and the Wazhazhe, or war people who lived on animals, which they killed with arrows shot from bows made of the strong, flexible wood of this tree.
+The proper noun is said to be a phonetic transliteration of the tribe's Indian name, Wazhazhe,7 via Canadian French traders into "Osage," from the Indian tribe of the same name.8 According to tribal legend, the origin of the tribe in the lowest of the four upper regions of the underworld resulted from the combina-tion of two clans, the Tsishu, or peace people who lived on roots, and the Wazhazhe, or war people who lived on animals, which they killed with arrows shot from bows made of the strong, flexible wood of this tree.

 2. Jackson, Letters, 1:170-71.
 Clark's description of the "great Osage vilage," situated on the upper Osage River and the Arkansas River, is the first item in his "List of the Names of the different Nations & Tribes of Indians Inhabiting the Countrey on the Missourie and its Waters," which he assembled during the winter at Fort Mandan.
 Moulton, Journals, 3:390-91.
 The village was situated at the main forks of the Osage River in west-central Missouri near the Oklahoma-Missouri border.
 The principal habitat of the tree was along the Red River of the South where it crosses the Texas panhandle.